1jour1vin

 About the wine:

-Aromas of blackcurrant, milk chocolate and flowers - a beautiful expression, lively and forward.
-Elegant and convincing, this wine hits the bull's eye immediately, bold and tangy, with a sharp fruit profile due to high acidity.
-The tannins are layered, detailed and precise, and feel sculpted.
-Juicy and lively, it shows great energy and charm, immediately shining in the glass.
-Generous and almost sweet, it straightens and tightens on the finish, offering a clean, tongue-scratching element of salt, minerality, licorice and oak spice.
-It's a testament to the talent and hard work achieved at the estate over the past 15 years.
-2025 - 2042
+Aromas of blackcurrant, milk chocolate, and flowers—a beautiful, lively, and forward-thinking expression.
+Elegant and compelling, this wine makes an immediate impression: bold and crisp, with a sharp, fruity profile driven by high acidity.
+The tannins create a layered, detailed, and precise effect, and you can sense that they are sculpted.
+Juicy and lively, it displays great energy and plenty of charm, shining in the glass from the very first sip.
+Generous and almost sweet, it tightens up and becomes more focused on the finish, offering a clean element that tingles the tongue, with salt, minerality, licorice, and oak spices.
+It is a testament to the talent and hard work put into the estate over the past 15 years.
+2025–2042

 Guide Hachette des vins

-This important cru (23 ha) owes its name to its location in the point formed by the roads to the town and Catusseau, on the outskirts of Libourne.
-Regular in quality, it was taken over in 2007 by the Générali company. Éric Monneret, a native of the Jura region with a background in Sauternes, runs the estate.
+This significant vineyard (23 hectares) owes its name to its location at the tip formed by the roads leading to the town center and Catusseau, just outside Libourne.
+Known for its consistent quality, it was acquired in 2007 by the Generali Group. Éric Monneret, originally from the Jura region and formerly of Sauternes, manages the vineyard.

 Robert Parker - Wine Advocate